DSuveges/TorrentData/README.md

 ## Folders:

-**Download:** the series of perls scripts and packages that I used to scrape torrent datasheets.
+**Torrent_download:** the series of perls scripts and packages that I used to scrape torrent datasheets.
 See link for more information about the methods.

-**Music:** The data analysis of the music torrents.
-In these torrents I was focusing on the differences in the download preferences between hungarian and international music.
+**Music_torrent_analysis:** The data analysis of the music torrents.
+In the case of these torrents I was focusing on the differences in the download preferences between hungarian and international music.

 **Movies:** In this folder I have collected a series of graphs showing how download number of high definition movies increased recently indication the growing access to broadband internet in Hungary.